Prisma

 To adapt to more Prisma types, we can extend GQLoom to add more type mappings.

-First, we use PrismaWeaver.config to define the configuration of type mapping.
-Here we import GraphQLDateTime from graphql-scalars.
-When encountering the DateTime type, we map it to the corresponding GraphQL scalar.
+First, use PrismaWeaver.config to define type mapping.
+Here we import GraphQLDateTime and GraphQLJSON from graphql-scalars.
+When the types are DateTime or Json, we map them to the corresponding GraphQL scalars.

 import { PrismaWeaver } from '@gqloom/prisma'